CodeYourFuture/syllabus/docs/workshops/git-desktop-workshop.md

 - How to make a commit
 - How to how to push to the repository

-This is only to show students how it's done!
+This is only to show trainees how it's done!
 We'll be doing more of this in the future.

 ## Quiz